shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 - subscribers amount change
 - revenue calculation

-In answering the question "How would you calculate the rate of growth for Foodie-Fi?" the focus will be on these metrics to reflect short-term dynamics.

 We limit the analysis to the year 2020 to focus on complete data for a full calendar year.
 This approach avoids the influence of partial data from 2021, ensuring a more accurate and consistent representation of the company's growth dynamics.

 **a. subscribers amount change**